Madhupur Shahid Smrity Higher Secondary School: Location

 The school is in Madhupur Upazila, 45 km from Tangail, Mymensingh and Jamalpur district headquarters and 135 km from Dhaka city.
 The school is on the Bangshi River.

 Publications

-The magazine of Madhupur Shahid Smrity Higher Secondary School is named Jagaran (জাগরণ), which means Awakening.
-The school publishes it annually with stories, articles, poems and writings from students, teachers and associate people.
+The school magazine is named Jagaran (জাগরণ), which means Awakening.
+The Bengali-language magazine is published annually with stories, articles, poems and writings from students, teachers and associate people.
 It also carries the results of the students in public examinations.
-It is published in Bengali.

 Awards

 The school was 9th among the top ten colleges (2003), and won the Presidential award for the best college of the year 2004.